cw-data/lake_food_webs/data/readme.txt

 Readme for food_web_2020.csv

 Description: A flat-file containing data on all biological specimens collected between 2017 and 2020 to examine the food web structure of Northwestern Montana lakes.
-One row is one `Tube_ID`, which is either (a) one individual fish (b) all individuals of a macroinvertebrate taxon from a unique combination of lake, transect, depth, date (c) bulk periphyton from a unique combination of lake, date (d) bulk zooplankton from a unique combination of lake, date (e) other (e.g., a handful of larch needles).
+One row is one `sample_id`, which is either (a) one individual fish (b) all individuals of a macroinvertebrate taxon from a unique combination of lake, transect, depth, date (c) bulk periphyton from a unique combination of lake, date (d) bulk zooplankton from a unique combination of lake, date (e) other (e.g., a handful of larch needles).
 A subset of the specimens in this flat-file were analyzed for d13C and d15N.
 As of June 2020, samples were frozen for long-term storage at Flathead Lake Biological Station, Polson, MT.

 Variable abbreviation definitions:
 str: string